-- A copy of the renewal request will be sent electronically through the EMR to the provider by a member of the administration team.
+- A copy of the renewal request will be sent by an admin team member electronically through the EMR to the provider.
 If the provider deems the request is appropriate, the completed prescription will be e-faxed to the appropriate pharmacy.

-- Faxed prescription renewals will be completed within 5 business days.
+- Prescription renewals will be completed within 5 business days.